Qkyrie/decentrifi/data-ingestion/README.md

 ## Features

 - Continuously polls blockchain for new contract invocations
-- Tracks and processes ERC-20 transfer events
+- Tracks and processes contract events
 - Decodes function signatures and input parameters
-- Stores decoded invocations in TimescaleDB
+- Stores decoded invocations and events in TimescaleDB
 - Tracks last processed block for resuming after restarts
 - Configurable batch size and polling interval
 - Built with Kotlin, Ktor, and Exposed ORM